THE BEST SOUND WE’VE EVER HAD!

 I have some music titles both on master tape copies and 24 192k files and the digital file is the equal of the master tape copy and in some cases superior.
-As for music that was digitally recorded in high resolution, it is breathtaking – its like being at the recording itself, or having the musicians on your room.
+As for music that was digitally recorded in high resolution, it is breathtaking – its like being at the recording itself, or having the musicians in your room.

 I have to say that finally we are getting truly high quality audio, free of digital artefacts and analogue imperfections.
 I know many audiophiles think analogue on 2 track reel to reel is the best format.
 While I love r2r, there is no doubt that tape has a softening effect, which digital does not.

 Even files which are only 44.1k 16 bit, the old CD standard, sound vastly superior to playing the equivalent CD.
 And if I rip a CD and play the audio file, it’s superior to playing the actual CD through the same DAC!
 Surely this is an indictment of the mechanics involved in playing a CD.